Velvet Upholstery Fabric

 Plus, velvet is very easy to clean.
 It doesn’t need to be washed or steamed frequently.
 The easiest way to take care of your velvet upholstery is by vacuuming it at the same time you vacuum your floor and carpets.
 A handheld nozzle is the quickest way to clean a piece of velvet furniture.

 Velvet doesn’t really stain either.
 Because most modern upholstery fabrics are treated with a stain repellent, you’ll easily be able to dab any spilled liquid with a damp towel.
-The only negative is that if something is spilled on your velvet furniture and allowed to dry, it will become a bit of a nightmare to get out.
+The only negative is that if something is spilled on your velvet furniture and allowed to air dry, it will become a bit of a nightmare to get out.
+It’s most definitely an indoor upholstery fabric as you wouldn’t want it to get wet outside, so we wouldn’t recommend you upholstery velvet to an outdoor chair.

 How is Velvet Made?

-What is the Best Type of Velvet Upholstery?
+What is the Best Type of Velvet Upholstery Fabric?

 There are six main types of velvet upholstery fabric.
 The feel and texture of the velvet fabric will differ depending on which fibres were used.

-Silk Velvet Fabric: Silk velvet is the most luxurious of them all, notorious for being soft and, of course, silky smooth.
+Silk velvet fabric is the most luxurious of them all, notorious for being soft and, of course, silky smooth.
 It’s also considerably more expensive than most other velvet fabrics.
 Silk velvet drapes well on furniture, but it doesn’t hold up as well if people are sitting on it frequently.
 Silk velvet stains easily and can get worn out fast.

-Linen Velvet Fabric: Linen velvet is cool and breathable, ideal for being wrapped up in during the hotter months.
+Linen velvet fabric is cool and breathable, ideal for being wrapped up in during the hotter months.
 Linen velvet is often brighter and richer than other velvets because it can absorb dyes well.
 It’s cheaper, more durable, and ideal for upholstering furniture that needs to pop in a space.

-Synthetic Velvet Fabric: Synthetic velvet is by far the strongest velvet available today.
+Synthetic velvet fabric is by far the strongest velvet available today.
 It’s almost always created using the highest quality polyester, so it’s not going to fade or get worn out like silk velvet.
 Synthetic fibres are also cheaper to manufacture, so the price is ideal.

 The only issue with synthetic velvet is that it doesn’t feel quite as soft or delicate as some other types.
 It’s rougher, though its durability makes it ideal for sofas and chairs.

-Crushed Velvet Fabric: Crushed velvet has a crinkled look, which it gets from the fabrication process when the fabric is twisted and flattened.
+Crushed velvet fabric has a crinkled look, which it gets from the fabrication process when the fabric is twisted and flattened.
 The crinkled effect makes the fabric reflective and shiny, so it shimmers in the light.
 Crushed velvet also feels rough when you touch it, making it not that comfortable against skin.